trongtoannguyen/howto-springboot/cloud-gateway/README.md

 # Preface

+Dependencies: Reactive Gateway, Resilience4J, and Contract Stub Runner.

 In this guide, we route all of our requests to HTTPBin.
-If Httpbin server is unavailable, you can run a local instance by following the instructions with Docker:
+If Httpbin server is unavailable, you can run a local instance by following the instructions with Docker

 ## Run httpbin locally